1215653116368036

 • 1/4 Pound Chorizo

-• *1/4 Pound Ground Sausage (*Optional*)
+• *1/4 Pound Ground Sausage *Optional*

 • 4 Eggs

-• 1/4 Cup Fresh Cilantro (Chopped )
+• 1/4 Cup Fresh Cilantro Chopped

-• 1 Whole Ripe Avacodo (Sliced)
+• 1 Whole Ripe Avacodo Sliced

-• 1 Whole Lime (Cut in wedges)
+• 1 Whole Lime Cut in wedges

-• 1/4 Cup Salsa (Mild Chunky or your choice).
+• 1/4 Cup Salsa Mild Chunky or your choice

-5. Mix half the fresh cilantro with the chorizo or ground sausage.
+• Mix half the fresh cilantro with the chorizo or ground sausage.
 Cook on the griddle for approximately 6-8 mins.
-Remove from grease and drain on a paper towel.
+Remove from grease but don't discard.
+Drain on a paper towel and place the sausage on top of the refried beans and rice.

-10. Serve with salsa and the remaining chopped cilantro.
+• Next, place 1 egg on top each tortilla layered with the sausage, beans and rice.
+Serve with salsa and the remaining chopped cilantro.
 Add some avocado and a squeeze of fresh lime.
 Enjoy!!

 Variations